ChitraD/chitrad.github.io/resume/achievements.md

 2. Secured 2nd rank in Rajasthan Technical University (Silver Medalist) in my branch.
 Published in Rajasthan Patrika, Dainik Bhaskar, Hindustan Times with headline-HAUSLE KI JEET and Interview for Sahara TV, ETV & local TV channels.
 3. Selected for Indian Army, under University Entry Scheme, 2011- Only girl selected from college among 13 candidates.
 4. Cleared IBPS PO 2015 within top 3 position among the batch.
-5. Received best performer award(regional and zonal level), commendation from bank and clients.
+5. Received best performer award (region-zone)BoB and letters of commendation from the bank and clients.